AUDITED RESULTS FOR THE YEAR ENDED 31 DECEMBER 2021

 * Alternative performance measures are provided in order to enhance the shareholders’ ability to evaluate and analyse the underlying financial performance of the Group.
 Refer to Note 1 for detail and explanation of the measures used.

-The R&D Consultancy division provides science-led advisory and product/technology development services.
-The division incorporates leading science and engineering capabilities combined with expertise in key vertical sectors, namely: Medical; Consumer; Food & Beverage; and Industrial.
-The division will now operate under a unified brand of Sagentia Innovation and reports through a single Managing Director.
+The R&D Consultancy division, operating under a unified brand, provides science-led advisory and product/technology development services.
+The division combines science and engineering capabilities with expertise in key vertical sectors, namely: Medical; Consumer; Food & Beverage; and Industrial, Chemicals & Energy.

 Regulatory & Compliance

-The Regulatory & Compliance division provides scientific advice, registration and compliance of regulated products internationally and comprises the North American and European operations of TSG, acquired in 2017, together with Leatherhead Food Research, acquired in 2015.
-The European regulatory and compliance activities were further integrated in the second half of the year and now report to a single Managing Director.
+The Regulatory & Compliance division provides scientific and regulatory advice together with registration and compliance services for the Chemicals and Food & Beverage sectors, both of which operate internationally in regulated markets.
+The division comprises the North American and European operations of TSG, acquired in 2017, together with Leatherhead Food Research, acquired in 2015.
+The scale of each of the three business areas is broadly similar.

-For the year ended 31 December 2020, with all business areas reporting organic growth, the Regulatory & Compliance division generated revenue of £20.1 million (2019: £18.1 million).
-Of this revenue around 26% is of a recurring nature, primarily within the Food & Beverage sector and the USA Renewals activities.
-Profit contribution from the division significantly improved in the year and the outlook for the Regulatory & Compliance division in 2021 remains positive.
+For the year ended 31 December 2021, the Regulatory & Compliance division generated revenue of £21.4 million (2020: £20.1 million).
+Of this revenue around 25% is of a recurring nature, primarily within the Food & Beverage sector and the USA registration renewals activities.

 Frontier Smart Technologies

-For the year ended 31 December 2020, the rental and associated services income derived from the Group’s freehold properties was £4.0 million (2019: £3.9 million), of which income of £0.8 million (2019: £1.0 million) was generated from third-party tenants and £3.2 million (2019: £2.9 million) from the Group’s operating businesses.
-Adjusted operating profit of £1.0 million (2019: £1.5 million) included an increased investment in refurbishing and upgrading the properties.
+For the year ended 31 December 2021, the rental and associated services income derived from the Group’s freehold properties was £3.6 million (2020: £4.0 million), of which £0.6 million (2020: £0.8 million) was generated from third-party tenants.
 Intra-group charges are eliminated on Group consolidation but the reported segmental profit of the operating divisions includes property rental at market rates.

 Environmental, Social & Governance